 - Driving while physically or mentally fatigued

-- Not properly checking blind sports before changing lanes
+- Not properly checking blind spots before changing lanes.

 Get Free Advice

 This kind of negligence can be difficult to identify when you are the victim of a car accident.
 At Simmons and Fletcher, P.C., our automobile attorneys understand the different circumstances that may be involved in a car wreck and have been helping victims seek the recovery they deserve since 1979.
 If you or a loved one has been injured due to the negligence of another driver, you may have grounds for legal action.
 Call (713) 932-0777 to learn more about your claim or schedule a free consultation today.